Zara-Irfan/NovaMindAI/README.md

-# NovaMind — AI Chat Application
+# NovaMind — AI Assistant Application

 A fully custom AI chat web app powered by OpenRouter.
 Stream responses from GPT-4o, Claude, Llama, and more — all through your own server with your own branding.